petabridge/akka-bootcamp/src/Unit-2/lesson3/README.md

 private int xPosCounter = 0;
 ```

-Next, let's add a new message type that the `ChartingActor` is going to use - add this inside the `Messages` region.
+Next, add a new message type that the `ChartingActor` is going to use.
+Add this inside the `Messages` region of `Actors/ChartingActor.cs`:

 ```csharp
 // Actors/ChartingActor.cs - inside the Messages region